sagar-airen/hangman-player-transformer-rl/README.md

 Bonus: Also a LSTM based hangman player trained using the PPO algorithm.
 Unfortunately, it doesn't work very well.

+(A lot of code is borrowed from Andrej Karpathy's Let's Build GPT tutorial)

 ## Features
 - **Transformer Architecture**: Implements self-attention and positional embeddings
 - **Masked Prediction**: Learns to fill in missing characters in words